 The coxswains of 1938, left to right: Fred Colbert, Ted Hokenstad, Wendell Smith, Johnny Rosenkranz, Gordie Powers, Johnny Gallup, John Brennan, Ray Hughes, and Harold Rome.
 Note the line-up board in chalk above them.
 Tyee photo.

 Two future Washington Hall of Famers enjoy each other's company - Al Ulbrickson Jr. sitting on Al Ulbrickson Sr.'s lap.
 Tyee photo.

 Boys will be boys.
 1938 Captain Bob Murray with Gus Eriksen (holding the bow) and Chuck Jackson (holding the apple).
 Eriksen became acting "coach" of the JV's after Ulbrickson became tired of the antics in the boat - the JV's ultimately won the IRA - and Ulbrickson would end up choosing him as his freshmen coach a few years later.
 Ted Alderson, also a Washington coach for a time (and a member of the '38 JV's), remembered Gus as a special teammate and "an amazing guy - one of a kind."
 Suspended from the team for fighting, Eriksen rowed a wherry around whenever the varsity was out for practice; one night he and George Pocock raced from the lighthouse, with Pocock impressed enough to suggest to Ulbrickson that he give Gus another chance.
 Ulbrickson did.
-At the Loyal Shoudy banquet his senior year, Gus stood to address his teammates and coach for one last time and to "say something funny" - and broke into tears.
+At the Loyal Shoudy banquet his senior year, Gus stood to address his teammates and coach for one last time and to "say something funny" - and was so overcome with emotion he had to sit back down.
 (1) Tyee photo.